mattriley/agile-avatars/README-TEMPLATE.md

 - __Lib__: All depend on Lib except Config and IO.
 - __Config__: All depend on Config except Elements and Lib.

-A familiar presentation/domain/data layered architecture has been used to manage separation of concerns.
+A familiar presentation/domain/data __layered architecture__ has been used to manage __separation of concerns__.
 This is a common approach to modularise backend applications and therefore I hypothesise this design will be more approachable for backend developers.

 Further reading:
 - [PresentationDomainDataLayering - martinfowler.com](https://martinfowler.com/bliki/PresentationDomainDataLayering.html)